-7.2.2 The program should also develop functional relationships with other institutional health care facilities, community health programs and health departments to establish an environment which prepares residents to provide care for patients in such health care facilities.
+7.2.2 The program should have functional relationships with other institutional health care facilities, community health programs and health departments to establish an environment which prepares residents to provide care for patients in such health care facilities.

 Describe relationships between the program and other institutional health care facilities, community health programs and health departments.
-Describe how these relationships establish an environment, which prepares residents to provide care for patients in such facilities.
+Describe how these relationships establish an environment that prepares residents to provide care for patients in such facilities.

-7.3.0 Relationships with Regulatory Authorities and Dental Organizations practice and of the distinct role of regulatory authorities, provincial/national dental organizations.
-Faculty members should be encouraged to accept positions of responsibility in such organizations and their contribution should be supported and recognized by the program.
+7.3.0 Relationships with Regulatory Authorities and Dental Organizations

+7.3.1 Residents must be made aware of the regulatory framework for both dental and specialty practice and of the distinct role of regulatory authorities, provincial/national dental and dental specialty organizations.
+Faculty members should be encouraged to accept positions of responsibility in such organizations and their contributions should be supported and recognized by the program.